chemharuka/toGainMapHDR/README.md

 -g: Apple gain map use monochrome L8 image with Rec709 like non-linear transformation.
 (CIImage)

-default: Adaptive gain map created as a color ratio, and read as YUV420.
+default: Adaptive gain map created as a color (RGB) ratio, and read as YUV420.
 (CIImage)

 -m: Adaptive gain map created as a brightness ratio, and read as L8.
 (CIImage)

 -H: Subsampling gain map to half size.
 If the width or length is not a multiple of 2, one row or column will be cropped.

--H only: Adaptive gain map created as a brightness ratio, and read as ARGB. (imageIO)
+-H only: Adaptive gain map created as a color (RGB) ratio, and read as ARGB. (imageIO)

 -H -m: Adaptive gain map created as a brightness ratio, and read as L8. (imageIO)